-Sweet and sour sauce makes my inner child so happy!
+Sweet and sour sauce makes my inner child so happy.
 It makes me remember the wonderful parts of my childhood.
-My dad used to rent some movies on Fridays and order bad/delicious Chinese food.
+My dad used to rent movies every Friday and order bad/delicious Chinese food.
 I very frequently ordered sweet and sour chicken.
 That flavor is something I have definitely been missing lately.
 I had the idea to test a sweet and sour tofu, and I am overwhelmed by joy right now.
-This sweet and sour tofu is the bee’s knees!
+Serve with rice and this sweet and sour tofu is the bee’s knees!
 Totally fulfills all my cravings for that sweet and tangy, crunchy goodness.
-Served with some rice, forget about it!

 Looking through old recipes for sweet and sour sauce made me cringe a little.
-They are all incredibly unhealthy, so I did my best to update this and make it way healthier than the original.
-I managed to make this gluten free and refined sugar free as well!
+They are all incredibly unhealthy, so I did my best to update this and make a healthier version than the original.
+I managed to make this gluten-free and refined sugar-free as well!
 While of course being totally vegan, but I guess that is a given.

 This is super simple, and quick.
 If you serve rice with it, that takes the most time.
-The sauce takes about 5 minutes, and the tofu only takes about 10-15.
+The sauce takes about 5 minutes, and the tofu only takes about 10-15 minutes.
 You can just get the rice started, and then make the rest.
-The sauce is super easy, and you just need to heat it on the stove to get it to thicken up for you!
+The sauce is simple, and you just need to heat it on the stove to get it to thicken up for you.
 The tofu takes a dip in some cornstarch and almond milk, and it is just that easy!

 Sweet and Sour Tofu will make you forget all about take out, and frankly you can make this in just as much time as it would take to get delivery.
-You can feel good about knowing what you are getting, and also, I have never seen sweet and sour tofu on any menu.
-So, you are going to be one uping all the Chinese restaurants around!
-You can also definitely use this recipe and try different proteins and veggies.
+You can feel good about knowing what you are eating.
+You can also definitely make this recipe and experiment with different proteins and veggies.
 There are so many things that would work!
 Food is so exciting, the possibilities are endless!

 Special Things You May Want: